Database audit logging

 -

-User log — logs information about changes to database user definitions.
+User log – Logs information about changes to database user definitions.

 -

 The connection and user logs are useful primarily for security purposes.
-You can use the connection log to monitor information about the users who are connecting to the database and the related connection information.
+You can use the connection log to monitor information about users connecting to the database and related connection information.
 This information might be their IP address, when they made the request, what type of authentication they used, and so on.
 You can use the user log to monitor changes to the definitions of database users.

 The user activity log is useful primarily for troubleshooting purposes.
 It tracks information about the types of queries that both the users and the system perform in the database.

 The connection log and user log both correspond to information that is stored in the system tables in your database.
-You can use the system tables to obtain the same information, but the log files provide an easier mechanism for retrieval and review.
+You can use the system tables to obtain the same information, but the log files provide a simpler mechanism for retrieval and review.
 The log files rely on Amazon S3 permissions rather than database permissions to perform queries against the tables.
 Additionally, by viewing the information in log files rather than querying the system tables, you reduce any impact of interacting with the database.

 Connection log

 Logs authentication attempts, and connections and disconnections.
 The following table describes the information in the connection log.
+For more information about these fields, see STL_CONNECTION_LOG in the Amazon Redshift Database Developer Guide.
+For more information about the collected connection log data for Amazon Redshift Serverless, see SYS_CONNECTION_LOG.

 Column name | Description |